circle

 9.15 -10.45am

-The Dance Choreography session will engage participants in co-creation.
-In other words, in response to a theme, participants will be guided to generate relevant and interesting movement material that evolves into an excerpt of dance choreography.
+Participants will be guided to create movement in response to a theme, that evolves into an excerpt of dance choreography.

 Me and my carbon footprint